 Frequently Asked Questions

-Visit our calendar, click on the event that interests you, and there will be more information on what the event is about and how to attend.
+Please visit All Events, click on the event that interests you, and there will be more information on what the event is about and how to attend.

 No, although many of our clients receive hospice care.
-Please read more about practical considerations for living with a life-threatening illness here.

-Yes, please click here for the list.
+Yes, please click here [need to add URL when ready] for the list.

 Although well intentioned, when folks reach out to us on behalf of someone else, we find that we are often met with confusion or resistance.
 If you feel your loved one could benefit from working with a volunteer, have them look at our website, social media, attend a support group, listen to the podcast, etc., and if they are interested, they are welcomed to email or call us to set up their own intake appointment.